yonigottesman/cursor-talk-to-figma-mcp/readme.md

 - `get_document_info` - Get information about the current Figma document
 - `get_selection` - Get information about the current selection
 - `get_node_info` - Get detailed information about a specific node
+- `get_nodes_info` - Get detailed information about multiple nodes by providing an array of node IDs

 ### Creating Elements